 These triangular crayons are great for a road trip or the plane because they won’t easily roll off of a tray table or lap desk.
 They are great for letting your little artists document their trips and create masterpieces from the trip.

-Maybe your artist needs a little help on their creations.
-If so, this Scratch and Sketch book of National Parks and Landmarks is the perfect solution!
+Maybe your artist needs a little help with their creations.
+If so, this Scratch and Sketchbook of National Parks and Landmarks is the perfect solution!
 Just scratch off the black to reveal beautiful scenes.

 When you need to lighten the mood, there is nothing like Mad Libs or these Funny Fill-in books from National Geographic to get everyone laughing.
 I love the road trip and National Parks versions because they are more relevant to the setting.